Fractional Partner vs. EOS Implementer™ – What’s the difference?

 Certified EOS Implementers in the EOS franchise receive appropriate training and act as official representatives of EOS.
 They follow the "EOS process" and usually conduct full-day sessions.
 These sessions are with the leadership team once a month (in the beginning) and quarterly after an initial period.
 By using a managerial system like EOS, businesses mature and become more focused, decisive, and proactive.

-A fractional partner professionalizes the business through this system In a few different ways.
-This usually starts with cleaning the organizational structure, developing systems and SOPs, developing the growth strategy, and ensuring professional execution.
+A fractional partner professionalizes the business through this framework in a few different ways.
+This usually starts with cleaning the organizational structure, developing systems and SOPs, developing the growth strategy, and ensuring professional execution, all through a clear, methodological approach rooted and grounded in getting extreme clarity.

 There are a few key differences between the two though.
-A Fractional Business Partner takes a greater hands-on approach to helping your business scale and grow.
-A fractional partner participates in the process, rather than simply facilitating.
+A Fractional Partner takes a greater hands-on approach to helping your business optimize for profits.
+Additionally, a fractional partner participates in the process, rather than simply facilitating.
 They become a part of the leadership team to help you answer questions and develop the growth strategy.

 A fractional partner is more hands-on.
 You’ll get significantly more face time with meetings, at least twice weekly compared to once a month or a quarter.